devBochi/icos-job-trigger-python/README.md

 ## 3. About this example

-This little code in Node.Js syntax is intended to give a hint of how the jobs can be used to handle an ICOS trigger to Code Engine Jobs, you can find some help on the configuration of this trigger [here](https://cloud.ibm.com/docs/codeengine?topic=codeengine-eventing-cosevent-producer#obstorage_ev_job).
+This sample code in python syntax is intended to give a hint of how the jobs can be used to handle an ICOS trigger to Code Engine Jobs, you can find some help on the configuration of this trigger [here](https://cloud.ibm.com/docs/codeengine?topic=codeengine-eventing-cosevent-producer#obstorage_ev_job).

 You will need this data in order to use the ICOS sdk: